solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

   `🔑 Loaded our keypair securely, using an env file!
 Our public key is: ${user.publicKey.toBase58()}`, );

-// Substitute in your token mint account from create-token-mint.ts const tokenMintAccount = new PublicKey("YOUR_TOKEN_MINT");
+// Subtitute in your token mint account from create-token-mint.ts const tokenMintAccount = new PublicKey("YOUR_TOKEN_MINT");

 // Here we are making an associated token account for our own address, but we can